ghuntley/ghuntley.github.io/_posts/2016-10-11-semantic-versioning-of-xamarin-applications.md

 **PATCH when:**

-- any user interface change (i.e. pixel pushing existing or adding new ui)
+- any non-portable user interface change (i.e. pixel pushing native ui or changing custom renderer)
-- any core application change (i.e. upgrading analytics dependency)
+- any core application change (i.e. upgrading platform analytics dependency)
 - any platform service change (i.e. `CoreLocationService` implementation of `ILocationService`)

 **META when:**

 - every time a new build is produced